mikeGEINE/tex_works/README.md

 # tex_works

-This is a repo for backing up laboratory works on LaTeX.
+This is a repo for backing up works on LaTeX.